caltechlibrary/cold/htdocs/people.md

 People
 =======

-This page provides people object management.
+This page provides a list of people objects.
 Click on the people ID to view, editor or remove a people object.
-You can click on the column headings to sort the table.
-Clicking again switch directions, e.g. from ascending to descending or descending to ascending.
-Searching the table can be done with your browser's search in page function (e.g. command + f on macOS, control + f on Windows).
+You can click on "previous" and "next" to page through the list or adjust the slider bar left or right to move through the list of people objects.

-<div><button id="add-people">Add Person</button></div><p>
+<div><button id="lookup-people">Lookup Person</button> <button id="add-people">Add Person</button></div> <p>

 Manage People
 -------------